Crinkley Bottom: Cricket St Thomas

 The first park, located in Cricket St Thomas in Somerset, was based around an existing wildlife park and the Cricket House country estate.
-The Crinkley Bottom park was based around Mr Blobby with a Blobby-themed house called "Dunblobbin'" being the main attraction, along with several other themed areas based on British children's television including Noddy and The Animals of Farthing Wood.
-The park opened in 1994 and was popular.in 1995, a water river ride based on children's television was opened with plans being made to open a replica of "The Great House" set from the television programme in Cricket House.
-However in 1996 Edmonds pulled out of backing the park, though due to contractual rights the majority of the attractions remained but were removed in 1997, References to Mr Blobby were removed, with Noddy being used as the main character for the rebranded Cricket St Thomas Wildlife Park until the whole area was closed in 1997.
-During the rebrand, the Dunblobbin' area was closed during this time and sealed off.
+The Crinkley Bottom park was based around Mr Blobby with a Blobby-themed house called "Dunblobbin" being the main attraction, along with several other themed areas based on British children's television including Noddy and The Animals of Farthing Wood.
+The park opened in 1994 and was popular.
+In 1995, a water river ride based on children's television was opened with plans being made to open a replica of "The Great House" set from the television programme in Cricket House.
+In 1996 Edmonds pulled out of backing the park, though due to contractual rights the majority of the attractions remained.
+These were removed in 1997.
+References to Mr Blobby were removed, with Noddy being used as the main character for the rebranded Cricket St Thomas Wildlife Park until the whole area was closed in 1997.
+After the rebrand, the Dunblobbin' area was closed and sealed off.

 In the 2000s, urban explorers rediscovered the abandoned Dunblobbin' house which led to more people returning to Cricket St Thomas to see it.
-The owners of the land initially blocked off the site and then demolished Dunblobbin' in 2014 to stop people going to the house because of vandalism and as it was being used as a site for illegal raves.
-The polystyrene toilet from the house was taken from there in 2013 and placed in an art gallery.
+The owners of the land initially blocked off the site, eventually demolishing Dunblobbin' in 2014 due to vandalism and the holding of illegal raves.
+The polystyrene toilet was taken from the house in 2013 and placed in an art gallery.